needle-mirror/com.unity.purchasing/Documentation~/UnityIAPCrossStoreInstallationIssues.md

 There are two ways to resolve cross-store conflicts:

-* use unique signing keys for each store (This results in upgrade error messages from the conflicting store), or
+* use unique signing keys for each store (this results in upgrade error messages from the conflicting store), or
-* use unique bundle identifiers for each store (This may result in duplicate installed apps for the user).
+* use unique bundle identifiers for each store (this may result in duplicate installed apps for the user).